Important COVID-19 Information

-AmpleHarvest.org, founded by CNN Hero Gary Oppenheimer, is a nationwide non-profit that uses the Internet to diminish wasted food and hunger, improve nutrition and help the environment in America by educating, encouraging and empowering millions of backyard gardeners to easily find a local food pantry eager for their excess garden bounty.
+AmpleHarvest.org, founded by CNN Hero and World Food Prize nominee Gary Oppenheimer, is a nationwide non-profit that uses technology to end food waste and hunger, reduce malnutrition and help the environment in America by educating and empowering millions of home/community gardeners to easily find a local food pantry eager for their surplus garden bounty.

-Currently there are [php snippet=5] food pantries across all 50 states registered on AmpleHarvest.org, and more are joining every day.
+Currently there are 8,998 food pantries across all 50 states registered on AmpleHarvest.org, and more are joining every day.

-AmpleHarvest.org envisions an America where millions of gardeners eliminate wasted food, malnutrition and hunger in their own community.
+AmpleHarvest.org envisions an America where millions of gardeners eliminate the hunger, malnutrition and the waste of food, in their own community.

-A number of America’s problem could be diminished or even solved if everyone valued our resources, especially fresh food, as the treasure it really is.
-Our message to America is:
+A number of America’s problems could be diminished or even solved if everyone valued our resources, especially fresh food, as the treasure it really is.

-- Currently [php snippet=5] food pantries across all 50 states are registered to receive a sustainable and recurring supply of freshly harvested, locally grown food (many for the first time) from area growers – for free!
+- Currently 8,998 AmpleHarvest.org food pantries across all 50 states in more than 4,100 communities can now receive a sustainable and recurring supply of freshly harvested, locally grown food (many for the first time) from area growers – for free!

-- Millions of pantry clients can feed their family fresh food instead of food packaged with added salt and sugar thereby reducing the likelihood of diet related illness such as diabetes, high blood pressure and obesity.
+- Millions of pantry clients can feed their family fresh instead of processed food thereby reducing the likelihood of diet related illness such as diabetes, high blood pressure and obesity.